 This section addresses multiple elements required by TCEQ and EPA as part of a watershed action plan.
-These elements, when combined, outline the measures, the implementation schedule, interim milestones to determine whether control actions are being implemented, and a set of criteria that can be used to determine if substantial progress is being made toward plan implementation.
-Table 8a includes all proposed management measures and identifies their schedule of implementation, effectiveness, feasibility, target location, estimated pollution abatement (where applicable), relative cost estimates, key milestones and both responsible parties and potential partners.
-Table 8b is provided to identify ongoing programs supportive of SCWAP goals and managed by the COA in compliance with MS4 permit No. WQ0004705000.
+These elements outline the implementation schedule, interim milestones to determine whether control actions are being implemented, and a set of criteria that can be used to determine if substantial progress is being made toward plan implementation.
+Tables 8, 9, and 10 include the proposed management measures, schedule of implementation, effectiveness, feasibility, target location, estimated pollution abatement (where applicable), relative cost estimates, key milestones, responsible parties, and potential partners for the three phases of implementation.
+Table 11 is provided to identify ongoing programs supportive of SCWAP goals and managed by COA in compliance with TPDES MS4 permit WQ0004705000.

-Tables 8a and 8b address the following elements:
+Tables 8, 9, and 10 address the following elements: